 There has been quite a bit of debate recently over the safety of casein protein.
 While researchers believe casein found in milk and cheese is beneficial for you, there have been some concerns raised about the use of casein.

 One of the major concerns of casein protein is its potential link to cancer.
 There have been studies that show a link between cancer and the consumption of protein, specifically animal protein.

 These studies show that casein consumed in the diet directly affected the growth of cancer.
 It also showed that the amount of cancer growth could be controlled by the amount of casein in laboratory animals’ diets.

 Another concern over casein is based on how it affects the respiratory system.
-Casein is used to form glue and the most adhesive glue known to anyone.
+Casein is used to form glue and the most adhesive glue on the market.
 This is because casein is coarse and thick.

-Casein also forms a mucus material.
+Casein also forms a mucous material.
 The consumption of casein can cause the human respiratory system to become irritated and congested.

 The best way to avoid allergies is to stay away from products that contain casein.
-Because of the recent links between cancer and casein, many products are now casein free.
+Because of the potential links between cancer and casein, many products are now casein-free.